Compare guest checkout and forced login, quantify their impact on conversion and design smarter account strategies for your e-commerce store.

 Despite benefits, forcing login carries substantial risks:

 Most analytics stacks track only the Success/Fail of an authentication but miss the details.
-See our authentication analytics playbook for comprehensive measurement of authentication analytics.
+See our authentication analytics playbook for comprehensive measurement of authentication metrics and funnel analysis.

 Guest vs. Member Conversion Rate: At first, you need to track the conversion rate of guests vs logged-in users.